 WHAT DOES VEGAN BEAUTY MEAN?

-Vegan beauty is the makeup and skincare solutions that uses zero animal derived ingredients in their range of the products.
+Vegan beauty is the makeup and skincare solutions that use zero animal-derived ingredients in their range of the products.
 Having said that these beauty lines do not include the products mentioned below and many more.

 Carmine (crushed beetles)